santoshdahal2016/Learning-3D-Vision/imageFormation.md

 # Image Formation

-3D Vision is the inverse problem of **image formation**.Image formation studies how objects give raise to images, 3D Vision attempts to use images to recover a description of objects in space.
+3D Vision is the inverse problem of **image formation**.
+Image formation studies how objects give raise to images, 3D Vision attempts to use images to recover a description of objects in space.
 Therefore, designing vision algorithms requires first developing a suitable model of image formation.